ihyledd/6ure-wiki/privacy.md

 ## 2. Information We Collect
 - **Personal Information**: Such as your Discord username, user ID, IP address, and any information you voluntarily provide during verification or account setup.
 - **Usage Data**: Includes interactions with our server, channels accessed, commands used, and other bot activity data.
-- **Cookies and Tracking Technologies**: We may use cookies or similar technologies in linked web portals to improve user experience, analyze traffic, and personalize content.
+- **Cookies and Tracking Technologies**: We may use cookies or similar technologies in linked web portals to improve user experience, analyze traffic, and personalise content.
 ## 3. How We Use Your Information
 - Provide and maintain our services.
-- Improve and optimize user experience within the server and bot.
+- Improve and optimise user experience within the server and bot.
 - Respond to user inquiries and support requests.
 - Detect, prevent, and address technical issues or violations of our rules.
 - Communicate with you about updates, announcements, or security alerts (if opted-in).